yclas/documentation/How-to-create-featured-plans.md

 Now, when a user clicks to feature his/her ad, it will bring him/her to the checkout page to choose which plan he needs to buy.

+We hope that with our new Open Classifieds solutions managing your website is becoming easier!
+And remember that this is a premium feature which you can get now starting from [a small fee of 3.49$ a month](http://open-classifieds.com/hosting/)

 <br>
 **Related posts:**